phalcon/documentation/docs/acl.md

 $acl->allow('manager', 'admin', 'users');
 ```

 For the `manager` role, allow access to the `admin` component and `users` action.
-To bring this into perspective with an MVC application, the above line says that the group `manager` is allowed to access the `admin` controller and `users` action.
+To bring this into perspective with a MVC application, the above line says that the group `manager` is allowed to access the `admin` controller and `users` action.

 ```php
 $acl->allow('manager', 'reports', ['list', 'add']);
 ```

 You can also pass an array as the `action` parameter when invoking the `allow()` command.
 The above means that for the `manager` role, allow access to the `reports` component and `list` and `add` actions.
-Again to bring this into perspective with an MVC application, the above line says that the group `manager` is allowed to access the `reports` controller and `list` and `add` actions.
+Again to bring this into perspective with a MVC application, the above line says that the group `manager` is allowed to access the `reports` controller and `list` and `add` actions.

 ```php
 $acl->allow('*', 'session', '*');